Summer Reading 2013

 Preschoolers, age 3 and up, are invited to join us for this year round storytime taking place on Wednesdays at 2 p.m.

 Programs are free.
 For more information on these and other programs please contact the Children’s Department at 201-837-4171 ext.
-3 or log on to www.teaneck.org
+Follow us on Twitter at twitter.com/teanecklibrary

 Early Literacy Station